 - 2 regular-size peppermint candy canes (one green, one red), crushed

 - Let egg whites stand at room temperature 30 minutes.

 - Preheat oven to 225;.
 Add cream of tartar and salt to egg whites; beat on medium speed until foamy.
 Gradually add sugar, 1 tablespoon at a time, beating on high after each addition.
 Continue beating until stiff, glossy peaks form.

 - Cut a small hole in the tip of a pastry bag or in a corner of a food-safe plastic bag.
 Transfer egg whites to bag.
 Pipe 1-1/2-in. cookies 2 in. apart onto parchment paper-lined baking sheets.
-Sprinkle half with crushed red candy canes, the other half with green.
+Sprinkle half with crushed red candy canes, half with green, or with both.

 - Bake until firm but not brown, 1-1/2 to 2 hours.
 Remove to wire racks to cool completely.
 Store in an airtight container.

 Nutrition Facts1 cookie: 16 calories, 0 fat (0 saturated fat), 0 cholesterol, 12mg sodium, 4g carbohydrate (3g sugars, 0 fiber), 0 protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Yum!
 I added 1/4 t peppermint extract to one batch and 1 t vanilla extract to another but still sprinkled both with crushed candy canes.
 1 hr 45 min in my oven and the pans were rotated after 1hr.